 If a student is non-compliant with the Roommate Agreement or complex policies, she or he will be issued a verbal warning by the Resident Leaders.
 Repeated or continued violations will result in a second, written warning that will be placed in the Honors Program student file, potentially affecting the student's Honors Housing Scholarship or future Honors scholarships.
 If a third warning is issued, the student may lose her or his housing award altogether and be asked to leave within 30 days or before the end of the semester.

-All Housing students must register for the section of HONR 100R designated exclusively for Housing.
+All Housing students must register for the section of HONR 150R designated exclusively for Housing.
 Students will be responsible for attending all scheduled meetings and activities as noted on the course's Canvas page.

-Honors Housing Program currently has four Resident Leaders (two for each Honors floor) to address Honors students' housing needs and issues as they arise.
-As Honors Housing representatives, they act as advocates the Honors students when problems and questions arise concerning the apartment, roommates, and Program itself.
+Honors Housing Program currently has a number of Resident Leaders to address Honors students' housing needs and issues as they arise.
+As Honors Housing representatives, they act as student advocates when problems and questions arise concerning the apartment, roommates, and Program itself.
 The Honors Resident Leaders work directly with Honors Program Director.